Interlochen Center for the Arts: Interlochen Public Radio

 Interlochen Center for the Arts is home to Interlochen Public Radio (or IPR), a National Public Radio member station that broadcasts a signal to most of the lower peninsula of Northern Michigan as well as parts of eastern Wisconsin.
 Two listener-supported stations broadcast to northwest Michigan: Classical Music 88.7, 88.5, 94.7 and 100.9 FM; and News Radio 91.5, 90.1 and 89.7 FM.
 Broadcasts include arts programming, news and culture from around the world, as well as local and regional news.
 IPR was a charter member of National Public Radio.

 Founded in 1963, Interlochen Public Radio or WIAA was envisioned as an extension of the Music From Interlochen program which ran on the NBC radio network.
 The Music From Interlochen program informed a wider audience about the activities at the then-named National Music Camp and the nascent Interlochen Arts Academy.
 The station was slow to catch on in its early years and some considered shutting down the operation.
 Interlochen Public Radio went on to establish itself with two service channels: one for music and one for news.

 In 1993, Interlochen Public Radio reportedly had one of the highest rates of per capita contributions of any public radio station in the United States.
 The station's classical music service is broadcast from their main tower at WIAA 88.7 FM in Interlochen, along with WIAB 88.5 FM in Mackinaw City, and W234BU 94.7 FM in Traverse City.
 In 2000, IPR began offering a separate news service on WICA 91.5 FM in Traverse City, and later added WLMN 89.7 FM in Manistee and WHBP 90.1 FM in Harbor Springs.

+Original 60 Minutes anchor Mike Wallace famously started his broadcasting career on Interlochen Public Radio in the summer of 1939, after finishing school.

+Stone Hotel and Cottages

+Interlochen operates the Stone Hotel and Cottages from within the Interlochen campus.
+Named after W. Clement Stone, the hotel provides traditional hotel rooms that are open to the public, along with cottages and cabins scattered across the Interlochen campus.
+The current hotel opened in 1958 and was built from money donated by W. Clement Stone after the original hotel, built in 1909, the Pennington, was demolished in 1954.

+Some notable cabins on campus include: